 The road didn’t have any tolls and the landscapes were pretty unique.
-However, there was a lot of security on the road due to an earlier incident (a couple of weeks before) connected to drug trafficking.
+However, there was a lot of security on the road due to an earlier incident (a couple of weeks before) connected to cartels.
 The road, however, felt very safe.

 If you’re looking for parking, we found a spot at huge parking in the city centre, called Estacionamiento El Patrocinio (Túnel de Los Angeles 142, Zona Centro, 36000 Guanajuato, Gto., Mexico)

-While I liked San Miguel de Allende, I loved Guanajuato.
-Guanajuato is a way bigger city than San Miguel de Allende and you need more time to see it all and explore all the museums.
+While I liked San Miguel de Allende a lot, I liked Guanajuato even more.
+Guanajuato is a way bigger city compared to San Miguel de Allende and you need more time to see it all and explore all the museums.
 However, if you don’t want to stay there overnight, you can see the main highlights in 3-4 hours.
 Perhaps, a bit longer if you stay for lunch or dinner.